BlockchainCommons/seedtool.info/CONTRIBUTING.md

 - A quick summary and/or background
 - Steps to reproduce
   - Be specific!
   - Give sample code if you can.
-[The stackoverflow bug report](http://stackoverflow.com/q/12488905/180626) includes sample code that *anyone* with a base R setup can run to reproduce what I was seeing
+[The stackoverflow bug report](http://stackoverflow.com/q/12488905/180626) includes sample code that *anyone* with a base R setup can run to reproduce what the author was seeing
 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)